 - It may also be worth testing you memory chips just in case one is getting loose or not working well something such as memtest http://en.wikipedia.org/wiki/Memtest

-Whilst I remember it also helps Mozilla developers if telemetry is turned on Send performance data to Mozilla to help improve Firefox
+Whilst I remember it also helps Mozilla developers if telemetry is turned on Share telemetry data with Mozilla to help improve Firefox

 Yes, since Firefox 4 I found Firefox is a bit bloated/sluggy .
 Fortunately, after trying for a while I found that Firefox 18 can manage memory pretty well, comparable with FIrefox 3.6 and 3.5 .